 In FedEx Corporation v.
 United States, Dkt.
 No. 08-2423, the U.S. District Court for the Western District of Tennessee concluded that FedEx could rely on the internal use software provisions in the 2001 Final Regulations and the taxpayer-favorable discovery test in the 2003 Final Regulations in computing its research tax credit.
 The taxpayer did not have to pick and rely on just one set of regulations.

-- FedEx Corporation (“FedEx”) is in the worldwide transportation business.
+You already know what FedEx Corporation (“FedEx”) does.
+It is in the shipping and logistics business.

-- The IRS disallowed the research tax credits and FedEx brought suit to obtain the resulting tax refunds.
+The IRS disallowed the research tax credits and FedEx brought suit to obtain the resulting tax refunds of $11 million dollars.

 This case turns on the application of two different, but overlapping regulations.

 The Treasury Department issued final regulations in January of 2001 that included a higher discovery test requirement for research tax credits.
 It required taxpayers to discover information that went beyond the common knowledge of experts in a particular field.

 The January 2001 regulations also addressed internal use software (“IUS”).
 This is software that the taxpayer designs and develops for its own use, rather than for customer use.
 It sets out rules that say that IUS can qualify for the credit if certain standards are met.